tobiasbriones/blog/mathswe/eng/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

 programming logic over-engineering (e.g., you have to *try to* parse strings to actual errors, etc.).

-DSLs and SWAM make systems relative by making them declarative for engineers and machines.
+DSLs and SWAM relativize systems by making them declarative for engineers and machines.
+It gives us the principle of closure, where everything is declarative at its corresponding abstraction level.

 MathSwe Ops should stress security specifications as a crucial feature, where functional languages will help as they have done before with many organizations